 This course is eligible for our free Chromebook promotion

-A free Dell Chromebook 11 is included with the purchase of any instructor-led Linux Foundation Training course running between now and December 31, 2016.Learn More
+A free Dell Chromebook 11 is included with the purchase of any instructor-led Linux Foundation Training course running between now and March 31, 2017.Learn More

 This course is designed for anyone interested in learning how to write device drivers for Linux.
 Students should be proficient in the C programming language and be familiar with basic Linux utilities and text editors.